jrpdango/page-summarizer/Explanation.md

 ### Prerequisites
 - A `.env` file with an `API_KEY` entry for a Gemini API key.
 - If you want to manually create the `jobs` table in `db/data.db`, a `.sql` file is provided.
 Otherwise, the app will automatically create it for you.
+- Don't forget to run `npm install` to install the project dependencies.
 ### Scripts
 - `npm run dev` - run development server
 - `npm test` - run tests